brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

     `espefuse.py --chip esp32c3 --port /dev/tty.usbmodem11201 burn_efuse DIS_PAD_JTAG`

-- The 3D model for the IR receiver should include a 16 mm standoff, currently 17 mm
+- The 3D model for the IR receiver should have a 16 mm standoff, currently it's set to 17 mm
+- The lid motor end of travel detection does not work reliably because the current limit is too sensitive.
+There needs to be a delay to allow for the inrush current to settle before determining that the motor has stalled.
+This problem could be solved by enabling fixed off-time current chopping and checking whether V(propi) has been above a certain threshold for a certain amount of time using an ADC or comparator.
+Or by providing a PWM signal to the control inputs, the cycle-by-cycle current chopping could be allowed to proceed as intended and the motor stall can be detected when NFAULT remains asserted for a long enough duration.
+Or perhaps a different motor driver chip with integrated stall detection such as the DRV8235 could be used.

 Issues with the MCF8316D motor driver chip: